For non-immigrant visa applicants:

 Due to health concerns, the U.S. Embassy in Guatemala City remains unable to resume routine immigrant visa services until further notice.
 However, the Embassy may be able to process the following categories of family-based immigrant visas on an emergency basis as local conditions and resources allow:

 - IR2/CR2 (Child of a U.S. Citizen)

 - K1 (Fiancée visas)

-If your case involves an emergency situation, then the processing of your case may be expedited.
-To request an expedited appointment, please email a scanned letter or statement and proof of the emergency circumstances, where applicable, to GuatemalaIV@state.gov.
+If you are an applicant in one of the above categories and you believe your case involves an emergency situation, you may request an expedited appointment.
+Please email a scanned letter or statement of proof of the emergency circumstances, where applicable to GuatemalaIV@state.gov

 The Embassy also continues to process I-131A (Application for Travel Document), for those permanent legal residents whose card was lost, stolen, or destroyed.